Table of Contents

 3. 5G Driving Innovation in Software and Devices

-The rollout of 5G technology is revolutionizing software development, particularly in applications requiring real-time interaction and large data transfers.
-Its high speed and low latency enable enhanced app performance utilizing video, sensors, and connected devices.
+The rollout of 5G technology is transforming software development, particularly for applications that require real-time interaction and large data transfers.
+Its high speed and low latency enable improved app performance with video, sensors, and connected devices.

-Statista said there were around 2.1 billion active 5G subscriptions worldwide in 2024, nearly double the previous year.
-As global demand increases, this number is expected to grow steadily and reach close to 5.5 billion by 2029.
+Statista reported that there were approximately 2.1 billion active 5G subscriptions worldwide in 2024, nearly double the number from the previous year.
+As global demand increases, this number is expected to grow steadily and reach nearly 5.5 billion by 2029.

 Industries benefiting most from 5G software development: